 To fulfill this charge, the Commissioner form of government was replaced by a new structure composed of an elected Chief Executive, a fifteen member (15) County Council and an appointed County Manager as specified in the Administrative Code of Allegheny County enacted on June 20, 2000.
 Under this new structure of government, the general duties of county government were retained despite separating legislative and executive functions.
-As such, authority for county government is vested with 1,223,348 residents (Census 2010) residing within the 130 municipalities in 731 square miles.
+As such, authority for county government is vested with 1,225,365 residents (Census estimates, July 1, 2016) residing within the 130 municipalities in 731 square miles.